 These Terms and Conditions and the provision of Services by ACCESS, shall be governed by and construed in accordance with the laws of the State of California, without regard to the principles of the conflicts of law, provided, however, that Paragraph 11 and any arbitration conducted pursuant to the these Terms and Conditions shall be governed by the Federal Arbitration Act (9 U.S.C., Secs.
 1-16).
 The parties hereby consent to the exclusive jurisdiction of the applicable Federal or California State Courts with jurisdiction of Alameda County, California, as the venue for any legal action arising out of or relating to these Terms and Conditions.
 CLIENT waives all claims of forum non conveniens.

 Revised December 1, 2016

-9. Change to paragraph 10(B) requires the client to ensure all of clients’ stored materials at client’s expense.
+9) Change to paragraph 10(B) requires client to insure all of clients’ stored materials at client’s expense.

 10) Change to paragraph 11(A) decreases the time in which a client must make a claim regarding lost or damaged materials from 90 days to 30 days.

 11) Change to paragraph 11(B) changes the mandatory arbitration from the American Arbitration Association to JAMS.